tramanh06/tramanh06.github.io/_posts/2023-07-15-stable-diffusion.md

 ---

-# 1. Introduction

-{% include toc %}

 AI image generation is one of the notable AI advances recently.
 The ability to create striking visuals from text descriptions has a magical quality to it and points clearly to a shift in how humans create art.
 The release of [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) is a clear milestone in this development because it made a high-performance model available to the masses (performance in terms of image quality, as well as speed and relatively low resource/memory requirements).

+{% include toc %}

 ![Alt text](/_posts/image.png)